cogdog/splotlab/guides/wordpress.md

 3. Change the name of the top level directory from `splotname-master` to `splotname`
 4. Re-compress the enture theme directory as `splotname.zip`

-This is the file you should upload as a theme (see steps above for "Updating a Manually Installed SPLOT").
+This is the file you should upload as a theme--see [steps above for "Updating a Manually Installed SPLOT"]([the manual update instructions above](#updating-a-manually-installed-splot)).

 Yes, this is a bit tedious (and there might be easier ways to change the `.zip`), but, again, like learning to drive a manual transmission it may be awkward the first time, but then you can do it more naturally AND feel the pride of being in sync with your motor (yes, the author, has milked the metaphor too far!)